-In the left rear of the room was a refrigeration unit, a rack, three metal drawers tall.
-The walls were strong grey Scottish stone.
-The air chill.
-‘We store the deceased here; your father is in the top.’
+In the left-rear of the room a refrigeration unit hummed beneath a filing cabinet sort of structure, three metal drawers tall.
+Whitewashed walls suited the chill air.
+‘We store the deceased here.
+Your father is in the top.’

 ‘Right.’
 I said.
 Any remarks about the old-man being “top-drawer” didn’t occur to me at the time.

 Not too long goodbye

 This was it, the final goodbye.
 On the Isle of Arran, as a boy, an old man told me to place my hand on the forehead of a dead person and I’d know they were gone, and, never fear death again … Such was my mission, held in my heart for forty years.

 The nurse opened the cold metal door at the topmost level.
 I could see the top of Dad’s head wrapped in white cloth.
 Next she wheeled over a large hydraulic trolley which, once lined up, she pumped to the correct height for my father’s shelf.
 Standing beside her I could see another corpse on the shelf below.

 ‘How much of him would you like to view?’

 She pulled his stretcher on to the trolley.
 Lost in thought I didn’t know anything was wrong until she gave a strained grunt.
 I looked at her, then the trolley.
 She hadn’t turned the switch to lock the hydraulics.
 Dad and his tray started to topple.

 ‘Unnn … uuh … uh.’
 The trolley started to move back.
 I put my arm over Dad and tucked him into my armpit.

 ‘… got him!’